Website icon Xpert.Digital

 An international comparison shows that other countries act much more ambitiously than Germany.
 Denmark, Sweden and Morocco lead the CCPI ranking and set standards when it comes to climate protection.
 These countries are characterized by a consistent expansion of renewable energies and innovative approaches to reducing greenhouse gas emissions.

-Germany continues to be in front of many other G20 countries such as Canada or Russia, but the claim of a pioneer in climate protection is currently not being met.
-Denmark particularly impresses with a clear strategy for decarbonizing all sectors – from energy to traffic to industry.
+While Germany continues to rank ahead of many other G20 countries, such as Canada and Russia, it is currently failing to live up to its claim to be a pioneer in climate protection.
+Denmark, in particular, is impressive with a clear strategy for decarbonizing all sectors—from energy to transport to industry.

 Challenges for Germany